kdbartholomew/MetropolisHastingsForCryptography/README.md

 input message gets longer so does this product of probabilities and we face float underflow errors very quickly.

 I made these modifications in optimizing this algo for long input sequences:
- - I log scaled (natural log) so we consider a log sum instead of a product (and I exponentiate back before returning).
+ - I log scaled (natural log) to consider a log sum instead of a product (and I exponentiate back before returning).
  - I only consider change points when evaluating the score.
-That is to say, we only conisder the log sum of the values affected by the most recent proposed change.
+That is to say, I only conisder the log sum of the values affected by the most recent proposed change.